In this post:

 • Are you worried about how you're going to make your next home loan repayment?

-Mortgage stress often occurs before a home loan falls into arrears or default.
-If you fear it’s just a matter of time before this happens, here are some steps you can take.
+Mortgage stress generally occurs before a home loan falls into arrears or default.
+If you fear it's just a matter of time before this happens, here are some steps you can take.

 Ways to avoid mortgage stress